-The LLT will extend the use of professional development in literacy courses available to the teachers such as I-Ready, Reading Plus 4.0, Discovery Education, Renaissance Learning, Starfall and My ON Reader.
+The LLT will extend the use of professional development in literacy courses available to the teachers such as i-Ready, Discovery Education, Renaissance Learning, Starfall, and My ON Reader.
 The LLT will assist teachers with the interpretation of data from all reading management systems.
 The LLT will also stress the importance of differentiated instruction designed specifically for each classroom, and ensure that there is greater focus and intensity on meeting the needs of the lowest 25 percentile during the specified time frame for differentiated instruction.
-The LLT will follow the Action Plan closely and assure the teachers are doing the same.
+The LLT will follow the Action Plan closely and ensure the teachers are doing the same.